DominikNeumaier/TutoredProject/README.md

 ## Documentation

 > **Note:** This README provides a technical overview of the repository structure and usage.
-For detailed step-by-step installation guides, hardware setup, and theoretical background, please refer to the full **Project Documentation PDF**.
+For detailed step-by-step installation guides, hardware setup, and theoretical background, please refer to the full **Project Documentation PDF** (available upon request).

 ## System Architecture